DiffEqML/torchdyn/tutorials/README.md

 #### Goals

-Our current goals is to extend model zoo with pretrained Neural *DE variants and equilibrium models.
+Our current goals are to extend model zoo with pretrained Neural *DE variants and equilibrium models.